This country double wide found on HGTV Rate My Space is perfect for all you country and primitive loving readers!

 The owners made the mirror frame, the twig tissue box cover, and the outhouse.

 Primitive handmade items truly capture the country style.
-Using what is available is big part of being ‘country’.
+Using what is available is a big part of being ‘country’.
 Twigs and branches are everywhere in the country – use them in your decor!

 The owners didn’t just stop with the interior of their home.
 They added special one-of-a-kind features on the outside, too.